fernando-mc/fernandomc.com/content/posts/zz_old_draft_travis-ci-npm-package.md

   "serverless finch"
 ]
 Categories = [
-  "Devops"
+  "Devops",
 ]
-title = "Automatically Deploying New Versions of NPM Packages with Travis CI and GitHub" menu = "main" date = "2017-11-01T00:50:09-05:00" publishdate = "2017-11-01T00:50:09-05:00"
+title = "Automatically Deploying New Versions of NPM Packages with Travis CI and GitHub" menu = "main" date = "2017-12-16T00:50:09-05:00" publishdate = "2017-11-16T00:50:09-05:00"

 +++

 0. GET SOME IMAGES in (Feedly, RSS, etc use them and need em in there at first publish)
-1. Outline post
-2. Write Post
-3. Upload and add tags and categories
-4. Check publish date and date
-5. Add all the other front matter
 6. Check summary

-Let's say you've already [created](https://docs.npmjs.com/getting-started/creating-node-modules) and [published](https://docs.npmjs.com/getting-started/publishing-npm-packages) your first npm package (Yay!).
+Let's say you've already [created](https://docs.npmjs.com/getting-started/creating-node-modules) and [published](https://docs.npmjs.com/getting-started/publishing-npm-packages) your first npm package (Congrats!).
 But now you have to maintain it and maybe add new functionality.
 You can do all this and [manually publish](https://docs.npmjs.com/getting-started/publishing-npm-packages) new versions of the package, or you can use a tool like Travis CI to automate the deployment process to npm automatically when you push new versions of the package to GitHub.
 Here's how to get started.

 <!--more-->